willgoldby/Atom-Python-Setup-Tutorial/index.md

 ## Install the predawn theme

-Themes determine both the look of user interface looks and  color of the coding syntax.
-You can change your themes based on the UI or the syntax.
+Themes determine both the look of the user interface looks and the color of the coding syntax.
+You can change your themes for both the UI and syntax.
 We'll change the syntax theme to predawn, a slightly muted color scheme.
 Explore themes to find one you enjoy.

 The predawn theme can be installed by doing the following: